Configuring vulnerability detection

 • Package: Information about the affected package, including why the package is marked as vulnerable.

-• CWE: The Common Weakness Enumeration reference.
+• Enumeration: The enumeration reference.

 You can see an alert sample below showing the fields with vulnerability data: